Mageas/single-gpu-passthrough/README.md

 </td>
 </tr>
 </table>

-`VM_MEMORY` in MiB is the memory allocated tho the guest.

 Make sure to substitute the correct bus addresses for the devices you'd like to passthrough to your VM.
 Just in case it's still unclear, you get the virsh PCI device IDs from the [Enable & Verify IOMMU](#enable-verify-iommu) script.